MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-faq.md

 Open a ticket with [Microsoft Support](https://support.office.com/article/contact-support-for-business-products-admin-help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b#ID0EAADAAA=online) and request a new throttling limit, and include a business justification for increasing the limit.
 We will evaluate the request, and if accepted, we will increase the throttling limit.

 #### What happens if I disable auditing for my Office 365 organization?
-Will I still get events via the Management Activty API?
+Will I still get events via the Management Activity API?

 No. Auditing must be enabled for your organization to pull records via the Management Activity API.